Selection, the Principle of Evolution

 Continue Reading

 Knowing Darwin’s mechanisms of inheritance is essential for understanding his theory since inheritance plays a “chief part” in natural selection.
-As Darwin explains in the Origin of Species
+As Darwin explains in The Origin of Species

 “The most important consideration is that the chief part of the organisation of every being is simply due to inheritance.”